Amy Casey Cooks

 Instructions

-For a charcoal grill ~
+For a charcoal grill

-5. Using an instant digital thermometer, grill the turkey until 165 degrees F in the thickest part of the turkey.
+• Grill the turkey until 165 degrees F in the thickest part of the turkey.

-for a gas grill
+For a gas grill

-7. Using an instant digital thermometer, grill the turkey until 165 degrees F in the thickest part of the turkey.
+• Grill the turkey until 165 degrees F in the thickest part of the turkey.

 Notes